-- · Introduce the practice of gathering your students in the same routine at the beginning of every session, including an opening activity to activate brains and help calm bodies.
+- Introduce the practice of gathering your students in the same routine at the beginning of every session, including an opening activity to activate brains and help calm bodies.
 Wait until everyone is quiet before you start talking.
 If students start talking while you are still talking, stop and wait until it's quiet again. - Ask broad and open-ended questions to allow for critical thinking and equalize participation among your students.
 Suggested questions are included in the action steps, or you can come up with your own.
-A broad question has many possible correct answers (similar to an essential question), such as the following: What are some things you think healthy food does for our bodies?
-In contrast, a narrow question has only one specific correct answer, such as the following: Which vitamins boost the immune system?
+A broad question has many possible correct answers (similar to an essential question), such as the following: What are some things you think nourishing food does for our bodies?
+In contrast, a narrow question has only one specific correct answer, such as the following: Which vitamins boost the immune system? - When facilitating group discussions, you may reference the tips provided in the Structuring Student Participation in Discussions section on p.
+93.